SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/structuralism.md

 table:What?|Where in the image?
 ⟮a sign⟯|⟮the are between any two dotted lines⟯
-⟮the arbitrary dividing point of sings⟯|⟮the dotted lines⟯ ⟮the masses of signifier and signifieds⟯|⟮the wavy areas⟯
+⟮a semiotic divider⟯|⟮the dotted lines⟯
+⟮the signifier/signified cake⟯|⟮the wavy areas⟯

 #### nesting